 Chacha – a strong, traditional Georgian spirit, often called "Georgian grappa," made by distilling the grape residue left after winemaking.
 It is deeply woven into Georgian culture.
 We were offered it twice (so far).
 Once I downed it.
 The other time I dumped it out when no one was looking!

 Satsivi - Chicken in walnut sauce.
 Georgian walnut sauces are made from ground walnuts and garlic, and blended with water.
 It is typically seasoned with coriander, savory (yellow flower), and vinegar.
 I had the same sauce but with mushroom.
-It was delicious!
+I also had it with salmon which was my favorite!

 Churchkhela - Lumpy, colorful confections found hanging in markets.
 Concentrated grape juice (left over from the wine harvest) is poured repeatedly over strands of walnuts.
 Each layer is left to dry until a chewy, waxy exterior envelops the nuts.
 It was kind of weird, but not bad.